The Washington State University Pullman Catalog

 • Option 2: Study Abroad—students can choose to participate in the department’s study abroad program providing them an opportunity to experience design within the context of another culture.

-• Option 3: Community Studio—students can work with faculty on community-based projects often times in interdisciplinary teams.
+• Option 3: Community Studio—students can work with faculty on community-based projects oftentimes in interdisciplinary teams.

 Student Learning Outcomes